ProteusMRIgHIFU/BabelViscoFDTD/README.md

 # Requirements
 ## Python 3.8 and up - x64
 Use of virtual environments is highly recommended.
 Anaconda Python is a great choice as main environment in any OS, but overall any Python distribution should do the work.
-The only limitation in Windows is that wheels for latest versions of pyopencl are available for Python >=3.7
+The only limitation in Windows is that wheels for latest versions of pyopencl are available for Python >=3.8

-Please note that the most advanced tutorial showing the Superposition method requires a library mainly available in Linux X64 and for Python 3.5 to 3.7.
-This library (`pymesh`) is constructive solid geometry (CSG) processing and is required to prepare the simulation domain.
-By saying this, any good CSG library that can perform intersection between meshes should do the job.
-If you know a more universal library that can run in any OS, please let me know via a new Github issue submission.

 ### Basic dependencies:
 latest version of `pip`